snowplow-archive/snowplow.github.com/_posts/2015-12-04-snowplow-r73-cuban-macaw-released.md

 The "sources" field is an array of buckets from which to load bad rows.
 If you leave this field blank, then the bad rows buckets created by the **current run** of the EmrEtlRunner will be loaded.
 Alternatively you can explicitly specify an array of bad row buckets to load.

-If you need help setting up an Elasticsearch cluster for Snowplow, check out our [Amazon Elasticsearch Service setup guide] [amazon-es-setup] on our wiki.

-These updates to EmrEtlRunner's command-line arguments are worth noting:
+Note these updates to EmrEtlRunner's command-line arguments:

 * You can skip loading data into Elasticsearch by running EmrEtlRunner with the `--skip elasticsearch` option
 * To run just the Elasticsearch load without any other EmrEtlRunner steps, explicitly skip all other steps using `--skip staging,s3distcp,enrich,shred,archive_raw`